WGHC is a fully mutual housing co-operative.

 Applicants can note their interest in any of the properties advertised.
 This is called placing a bid.
 All properties are advertised for one week and the closing date for bids is every Friday.
 Generally, the property will be let to the first applicant on the shortlist who meets the criteria for the vacancy.

 You must be registered with Edindex to note your interest in any of the properties advertised.
-Edindex Application forms can be picked up direct from the WGHC Office or from partner landlord, including any Council Office, or you can download and print a form off from here.
+Edindex Application forms can be picked up direct from the WGHC Office or from partner landlord, including any Council Office.

 West Granton Housing Co-operative is committed to providing high quality customer services.